curran/evalIDE/README.md

 evalIDE
 =======

 A simple live coding environment for the Web.
+[Try it!](http://curran.github.io/evalIDE)